leholman/25.DTUmetabarcodingExercise/README.md

 errF <- learnErrors(filtFs, multithread=4)
 errR <- learnErrors(filtRs, multithread=4)
 ```
+> 67696015 total bases in 549043 reads from 4 samples will be used for learning the error rates.
+>
+> 67688492 total bases in 549043 reads from 4 samples will be used for learning the error rates.

 ***Optional*** Look at the [documentation](https://www.rdocumentation.org/packages/dada2/versions/1.0.3/topics/plotErrors) for the plotErrors function if you are interested in interrogating the error profiles.
 You can generate plots just like you did for the quality plots so give it a go, what can you see?

 ### 2.4 Dereplicate and DADA2